1980 National League West tie-breaker game: Game summary

-The Astros took their lead early, scoring in the top of the first inning.
-Terry Puhl led off the game reaching base on an error by the second baseman.
+The Astros took the lead early, scoring in the top of the first inning.
+Terry Puhl led off the game reaching base on an error by Los Angeles second baseman Davey Lopes.
 Enos Cabell followed Puhl with a single and, while Joe Morgan batted, stole second base to put runners at second and third.
-Morgan struck out and José Cruz appeared to hit into a fielder's choice but a catching error by the catcher allowed Puhl to score, Cabell to advance to third base, and Cruz to reach safely all with no out recorded.
-Cabell then scored on a César Cedeño ground out to make the game 2–0.
+Morgan struck out and José Cruz appeared to hit into a fielder's choice, but an error by catcher Joe Ferguson allowed Puhl to score, Cabell to advance to third base, and Cruz to reach safely, all with no out recorded.
+Cabell then scored on a César Cedeño ground out to make the score 2–0.
 Art Howe singled to advance Cruz to third, but Dodgers' starting pitcher Dave Goltz escaped the inning without further scoring.

 The Astros' Joe Niekro retired the Dodgers in order in the first and second innings.
 The Astros added to their lead in the top of the third as Cedeño singled, stole second (after Cruz had been caught stealing earlier in the inning), and scored on Art Howe's home run to make the game 4–0.
 Niekro allowed two successive singles to lead off the bottom of the inning, but proceeded to retire three straight Dodgers without allowing either runner to score.
 The Astros further added to their lead in the fourth, as Puhl singled on a bunt to third base and then stole second and third base while Cabell batted.
 Both he and Morgan walked to load the bases with one out.
 Puhl scored on a Cruz sacrifice fly, Cedeño walked to re-load the bases, and finally a Howe single gave the Astros another two runs to make the game 7–0.

 The Dodgers scored their only run in the bottom of the fourth as Dusty Baker singled, advanced to second on an error, and scored on another single.
 They threatened again in the sixth inning, loading the bases, though they failed to score.
 That was the only inning after the fourth in which a Dodgers' runner reached scoring position.
-Niekro steadied again after the sixth, allowing just one baserunner on a two-out ninth-inning single over the remaining three innings.
+Niekro steadied again after the sixth, allowing just one baserunner on a two-out ninth-inning single over the remaining three innings before Dave Bergman fielded the final out on a groundball near first base to clinch the first division title in Astros history.